Testing IPv6 connectivity on AWS

 1. The CIDR prefix lengths are fixed: at 56 for VPCs and at 64 for subnets.
 Hence the VPC’s CIDR prefix is extended by 64 - 56 bits above.

-2. The VPC already had 8 existing subnets and we add the IPv6-only subnet as the 9th one - thus the 9 on the 2nd highlighted line above.
+2. The VPC already had 8 existing subnets and we add the IPv6-only subnet as the 9th one; thus the 9 on the 2nd highlighted line above.

 (Note: outside of this hypothetical scenario, this particular IPv6 subnet would be provisioned from the same configuration as the rest.
-That is, there wouldn’t be a + 1 subnet added in such a ad hoc manner.)
+That is, there wouldn’t be a + 1 subnet added in such an ad hoc manner.)

 ALB